cmusatyalab/openrtist/README.md

 ##### Experimental

 * Resolution - Configure the resoultion to capture at.
 This will have a moderate impact in the computation time on the server.
-* Gabriel Token Size - Allows configuration of the token-based flow control mechanism in the Gabriel platform.
-This indicates how many frames can be in flight before a response frame is received back from the serve.r
+* Gabriel Token Limit - Allows configuration of the token-based flow control mechanism in the Gabriel platform.
+This indicates how many frames can be in flight before a response frame is received back from the server.
+The minimum of the token limit specified in the app and the number of tokens specified on the server will be used.

 #### Front-facing Camera